lasselukkari/DuinoDCX/README.md

 Connect your computer or mobile device to the network and point the browser to address `http://192.168.4.1`.
 The default username and password are DCX2496 and Ultradrive.
 The control panel will take a few seconds to load.

 ## Local Network Connection
-If you want to make the control panel available in your local network open the Wifi Setup config panel.
-This will also allow your client device to be connected to the internet while using the control panel.
+The downside of the hotspot mode is that the rest of the internet is inaccessible while connected.
+If you want to make the control panel available in your local network it can be configured in the Wifi Setup config panel.

+If there is no local wifi network available you can still create a wifi hotspot using your phone or computer.
+This way the the controller is accessible while your mobile internet connection still works at the same time.
+A hotspot device can also be used just to extend the wifi range.

 <img src="https://i.imgur.com/SmuW0e4.png" width="600">
 <img src="https://i.imgur.com/CgHdpt6.png" width="600">